craevscaia/TMPS_Laboratories/StructuralDesignPattern/src/Report2.md

     }
 }
 ````
-Below is represented the Bridge pattern.
+Below is represented the Bridge pattern class.

 ````
 public class BridgePattern {